dmitry-guryev/nodejs-config-example/README.md

 And what about configuration inheritance?
 ----------------------------------
 Of cause, we don't want to create all configurations from scratch.
-Better way is to use an inheritance and overriding.
+Better way is to use inheritance and overriding.

 Here is an example how to do this: